Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Methods

-$\Lambda_{x}^{-1} = \text{diag}(\lambda_{x,1}^{-2},\dots,\lambda_{x,d+E}^{-2})$ is a positive definite diagonal matrix, which weights the norm used in the SE component of the kernel.
-Also $\Phi = \text{diag}(\phi_{1}^2,\dots,\phi_{d+E+1}^2) $ is a positive definite diagonal matrix that describes the linear component. $\sigma_x^2$ is the variance of the isotropic noise in \eqref{eq: markov dynamics}.
-In comparison to \eqref{eq: old x kernel}, the adopted kernel weights differently the various components of the input in both SE and linear part, where the GP input is also extended as $[\tilde{\boldsymbol{x}}_s^T, 1]^T$.
-The trainable hyper-parameters of the dynamic map model are then $\theta_x = \{w_{x,1},\dots, w_{x,d}, \lambda_{x,1},\dots,\lambda_{x,d}, \phi_{1},\dots,\phi_{d+E+1}, \sigma_x\}$.
+$\mathbf{\Lambda}_{x}^{-1} = \text{diag}(\lambda_{x,1}^{-2},\dots,\lambda_{x,d+E}^{-2})$ is a positive definite diagonal matrix, which weights the norm used in the SE component of the kernel.
+Also $\mathbf{\Phi} = \text{diag}(\phi_{1}^2,\dots,\phi_{d+E+1}^2) $ is a positive definite diagonal matrix that describes the linear component. $\sigma_x^2$ is the variance of the isotropic noise in \eqref{eq: markov dynamics}.
+In comparison to \eqref{eq: old x kernel}, the adopted kernel weights differently the various components of the input in both SE and linear part, where the GP input is also extended as $\left[\tilde{\boldsymbol{x}}_s^T, 1\right]^T$.
+The trainable hyper-parameters of the dynamic map model are then $\boldsymbol{\theta}_x = \left[w_{x,1},\dots, w_{x,d}, \lambda_{x,1},\dots,\lambda_{x,d}, \phi_{1},\dots,\phi_{d+E+1}, \sigma_x\right]^T$.

-In the following we will refer to the proposed CGPDM structure with kernels \eqref{eq: my y kernel} and \eqref{eq: my x kernel}, and trainable scaling factors in the dynamical map, as \textit{highly-parameterized} CGPDM.
-On the contrary, \textit{lowly-parameterized} CGPDM will indicate the version that straightforwardly extends the standard GPDM structure from \cite{wang2005gaussian}, using its same kernels, \eqref{eq: old y kernel} and \eqref{eq: old x kernel}, and constant scaling factors.
-Although kernels such \eqref{eq: my y kernel} and \eqref{eq: my x kernel} are commonly adopted in GP regression literature \cite{rasmussen2003gaussian}, to the best of our knowledge, they have not been tested before in the context of GPDM.
-Furthermore, also the adoption of trainable scaling factors constitutes a novelty for this kind of models.
+In the following, we will refer with \textit{naive} CGPDM to the model that straightforwardly extends the standard GPDM structure from \cite{wang2005gaussian}, using its same kernels, \eqref{eq: old y kernel},\eqref{eq: old x kernel}, and constant scaling factors; while we denote with \textit{advanced} CGPDM the proposed model characterized by kernels \eqref{eq: my y kernel},\eqref{eq: my x kernel} and trainable scaling factors in the dynamical map.
+Although ARD kernels are commonly adopted in GP regression \cite{williams2006gaussian}, they were not tested before in GPDMs.
+Trainable scaling factors constitute a novelty for this kind of model too.